 This is a simple disassembler.

 Enter the address to disassemble in hexadecimal into the "Address (HEX)" field and press <Return>.
 With the "Next Address" button the next opcode is disassembled.
-With the "Copy Data" button you can copy all selected lines inside the list box to the clipboard.
+With the "Copy Data" button you can copy all selected lines from the list box to the clipboard.